Pervez Musharraf: Nuclear scandals

+Balochistan

 In 2005, the Bugti clan attacked a gas field in Balochistan, after Dr. Shazia was raped at that location.
 Musharraf responded by dispatching 4,500 soldiers, supported by tanks and helicopters, to guard the gas field.

 Women's rights

 The National Assembly voted in favour of the "Women's Protection Bill" on 15 November 2006 and the Senate approved it on 23 November 2006.
 President General Pervez Musharraf signed into law the "Women's Protection Bill", on 1 December 2006.
 The bill places rape laws under the penal code and allegedly does away with harsh conditions that previously required victims to produce four male witnesses and exposed the victims to prosecution for adultery if they were unable to prove the crime.

 However, the Women's Protection bill has been criticised heavily by many for paying continued lip service and failing to address the actual problem by its roots: repealing the Hudood Ordinance.
 In this context, Musharraf has also been criticised by women and human rights activists for not following up his words by action.
 The Human Rights Commission of Pakistan (HRCP) said that "The so-called Women's Protection Bill is a farcical attempt at making Hudood Ordinances palatable" outlining the issues of the bill and the continued impact on women.

 His government increased reserved seats for women in assemblies, to increase women's representation and make their presence more effective.
 The number of reserved seats in the National Assembly was increased from 20 to 60.
 In provincial assemblies, 128 seats were reserved for women.
 This situation has brought out increase participation of women in the 1988 and 2008 elections.

 In March 2005, a couple of months after the rape of a Pakistani physician, Dr. Shazia Khalid, working on a government gas plant in the remote Balochistan province, Musharraf was criticised for pronouncing Captain Hammad, a fellow military man and the accused in the case, innocent before the judicial inquiry was complete.
 Shazia alleged that she was forced by the government to leave the country.

 In an interview given to The Washington Post in September 2005, Musharraf said that Pakistani women who had been the victims of rape treated rape as a "moneymaking concern", and were only interested in the publicity to make money and get a Canadian visa.
 He subsequently denied making these comments, but the Post made available an audio recording of the interview, in which Musharraf could be heard making the quoted remarks.
 Musharraf also denied Mukhtaran Mai, a Pakistani rape victim, the right to travel abroad, until pressured by US State Department.
 The remarks made by Musharraf sparked outrage and protests both internationally and in Pakistan by various groups i.e. women groups, activists.
 In a rally, held close to the presidential palace and Pakistan's parliament, hundreds of women demonstrated in Pakistan demanding Musharraf apologise for the controversial remarks about female rape victims.